 All sales are final.

 The vintage items in this shop are sold as-is &, since they're vintage, most/all have been used/worn/loved.
 Please fully read the item description, as I am scrupulous in my examination of each item and thoroughly describe item measurements and any imperfections (stains, discoloration, weak seams, frays, holes, repairs, alterations, etc.).
-If you would like further photos or description of any flaws, please contact me & I'd be happy to oblige you.
+If you would like further photos or description of any flaws, simply contact me & I'd be happy to oblige.

 Lost or damaged packages are covered by shipping insurance (see "Shipping Policy" above).